Cable modem termination system: Mechanism

+Service groups and channels

 A service group is a group of customers that share communication RF channels and thus bandwidth.
 A CMTS has separate RF interfaces and connectors for downlink and uplink signals.
 The RF/coax interfaces carry RF signals to and from coaxial "trunks" connected to subscribers' cable modems, using one pair of connectors per trunk, one for downlink and the other for uplink.
 In other words, there can be a pair of RF connectors for every service group, although it is possible to configure a network with different numbers of connectors that service a set of service groups, based on the number of downstream and upstream channels the cable modems in every service group use.
 Every connector has a finite number of channels it can carry, such as 16 channels per downstream connector, and 4 channels per upstream connector, depending on the CMTS.
 For example, if the cable modems on every service group use 24 channels for downstream, and 2 channels for upstream, then 3 downstream connectors can service the cable modems on two service groups, and be serviced by 1 upstream connector.
+It is common to see more reception cables than transmission cables in the CCAP/CMTS and associated optical receivers.
+The reception cables carry fewer channels due to lower bandwidth, and having more cables for the upstream than the downstream reduces noise caused by noise funneling.
+Thus, it is common for a single downstream cable to be shared among several optical nodes, and for each upstream cable to be shared among fewer or even a single optical nodes, in a ratio of 4 to 12 upstream channels for every downstream channel.
+Having more upstream cables than downstream cables alleviates noise funneling at the receiver, the CMTS, which is not a problem for the downstream at the cable modem because it is on the receiving end of a broadcast point to multipoint architecture.
 A service group may serve up to 500 households.
 A service group has channels, whose bandwidth is shared among all members of the service group.
 The channels are later regrouped at the cable headend or distribution hub and serviced by CMTSs and other equipment such as Edge QAMs.